 If you are too nervous, that will give the impression that you are someone who eagerly crumbles under pressure.

 So even if you are nervous ensure that you do not let it show on your face or in your actions at all.

-Having a hand written resume in this day and age is a big no. If you have a hand written resume that is going to give the impression that you are someone who is not up to date in technological advancements and you are probably senile in your ways.
+Having a handwritten resume in this day and age is a big no. If you have a handwritten resume that is going to give the impression that you are someone who is not up to date on technological advancements and you are probably senile in your ways.

 No company wants to hire a person on board who is unable to use even a computer.
 All big companies invest a lot of money in infrastructure just so that their employees have the best of resources at their disposal.

 Having a gap in employment is acceptable.
 However, if you have too many gaps in employment then the employer is going to think that you are someone who often quits your job or gets fired.

 In addition to that, he might think that you are someone who often finds yourself unemployed for long periods.
 It is because of this that you will appear to be someone who has no sense of responsibility.